KerstenSchaller/WorkingTimeTracker/README.md

 Notice: Be aware that this programm creates a human readable activity protocoll on your computer which might expose sensitive data to non authorized persons.
 At this point everyone is sesponsible himself to keep that data save.

-So far nothing special.

 Features:
   - tracks mouse or keyboard activity once every minute and writes information about it to an XML File(human readable)
   - analyses the activity information in order to create worktime information

-  - runs as a notify icon which shows, information summary about current day in a baloon tip when clicked
+  - runs as a notify icon in the system tray which shows, information summary about current day in a baloon tip when right-clicked
-  - double clicked notify icon opens a GUI which shows a list of days including all related working time information
+  - left clicked notify icon opens a GUI which shows a colorcoded list of days including all related working time information
-  - GUI enables user to edit the calculated working time information while original activity information is kept
+  - GUI enables user to edit the calculated working time information while original activity information is kept(usecases: vacatation, sickness, individual work which cant be tracked, etc )

 Stability: Not guaranteed.
 All features are just hand tested and might be buggy.

 Planned steps:
-  - Refactor code to eliminate bugs
+  - Refactor code
   - output to excel files
   - output to matlab, *.mat files as well as complete scripts to display worktime information